MicrosoftDocs/customer-insights/ci-docs/audience-insights/machine-learning-studio-experiments.md

 manager: shellyha
 ---

-# Use Machine Learning Studio Classic-based models
+# Use models based on Azure Machine Learning Studio (classic)

 The unified data in Dynamics 365 Customer Insights is a source for building machine learning models that can generate additional business insights.
-Customer Insights integrates with Machine Learning Studio Classic to use your own custom models.
-To see how models developed in Azure Machine Learning are integrated with Customer Insights, please visit [Azure Machine Learning experiments](azure-machine-learning-experiments.md)
+Customer Insights integrates with Machine Learning Studio (classic) to use your own custom models.
+To see how models developed in Azure Machine Learning are integrated with Customer Insights, see [Azure Machine Learning experiments](azure-machine-learning-experiments.md).

 ## Prerequisites